TPOJL/UJ_Projects/NumericMethods/ScaledGaussianElimination/ScaledGaussianElimination.md

-Task: Solving a System of Linear Equations using Scaled Gaussian Elimination
+### Solving a System of Linear Equations using Scaled Gaussian Elimination

 Function Signature: